-The Hague ruling on the China-Philippines dispute is ravished with jarring unilateral posturing.
-In my article, China-Philippines sea row: Scarborough Shoal standoff, what’s at stake?, my assessment is to settle it outside the provisions of the legal “nuts and bolts” of the United Nations Convention on the Law of the Sea (Unclos).
+The Hague ruling on China-Philippines dispute is ravished with jarring unilateral posturing.
+In my article, China-Philippines Sea Row: What Is at Stake?, my assessment is to settle it outside the provisions of the legal “nuts and bolts” of the United Nations Convention on the Law of the Sea (Unclos).
 Both claimants must talk and exercise the best diplomacy that could be afforded out of respect and camaraderie.
 Or else, another Falklands war is ticking.

 It isn’t only absurd to arrive at that perturbing situation but also tempting to hover over an exaggeration of analysis or what we call the analysis paralysis syndrome.
 But it seems that the Benigno Aquino government has just paralyzed the entire core values of diplomatic options when the Permanent Court of Arbitration (PCA) ruled in favor of the Philippines’ claim.